-The message was clear: our responsibility was to accurately rate our students.
-To protect ourselves from claims of favoritism or neglect, we needed a paper trail.
+Instead, I came away feeling that our top priority was to rate and sort our students…and that to protect ourselves from claims of favoritism or neglect, we needed a paper trail.

 A teacher may need to repeat a topic that students didn’t understand the first time.
 She may need to speed up, slow down, or use different strategies for different learners.
 (This idea has led to the infamous — and persistent — “learning styles” mythology.)

 Formative assessment usually involves collecting and studying student data.
 But formative assessments don’t need to be formal.
 Any time a teacher slows down because she sees confusion on her students faces — that’s a formative assessment.